Postgraduate Scholarship Skills

 This is for you if...

-You are a current safety, health and environmental practitioner, risk manager or enforcement officer wanting to cement or develop your knowledge
+You are a current safety, health and environmental practitioner, risk manager or enforcement officer wanting to cement or develop your knowledge for career progression

 You are actively concerned about environmental protection and health, and want to build knowledge to apply in your work environment or area of research.